shesek/spark-wallet/README.md

 port=8000
 ```

+### Deploy with Docker

+Spark is also available as a Docker image that comes bundled with bitcoind and c-lightning.
+See [`doc/docker.md`](https://github.com/ElementsProject/spark/blob/master/doc/docker.md) for more details.

-### Features
+## Wallet Features

 Spark currently focuses on the core aspects of day-to-day usage: sending, receiving and viewing history.
 Peers and channels are expected to be managed using the RPC for now.

 Spark is a purely off-chain wallet, with no on-chain payments.
-This allows focusing on making the awesome UX enabled by lightning
+This allows Spark to fully realize the awesome UX enabled by lightning,
-without worrying about on-chain complications.
+without worrying about the complications and friction of on-chain.
 This might change someday.

 Spark has a responsive UI suitable for mobile, tablet and desktop devices,